IMPRS-HD thesis committee

 The thesis committee defines the curriculum of the Ph.D. student by examining the educational background and status of the student and by considering the needs for the Ph.D. project.
 This is particularly important if the student has arrived already with some astronomy background or in case of a time conflict between the lectures and research work.

 Assignment of the committee:

-Note that for registration of the student at the Faculty (now transferred to HGSFP, the Heidelberg Graduate School of Fundamental Physics) the three committee members have to sign the form.
+Note that for registration of the student at the Department of Physics and Astronomy (now transferred to HGSFP, the Heidelberg Graduate School of Fundamental Physics) the three committee members have to sign the form.

 The TC form for the first committee meeting.